 Edit an address to change it's IP address and Netmask.
 You cannot edit the address name.
 If you need to change an address name, you must delete the address and then re-add it with a new name.
+Using the web-based manager:

-- Go to Firewall > Address . - Select the interface with the address you want to edit. - Choose an address to edit and select Edit ^{IM}. - Make the required changes and select OK to save your changes.
+• Go to Firewall > Address .

+- Select the interface with the address you want to edit. - Choose an address to edit and select Edit TM. - Make the required changes and select OK to save your changes.